 Now that you know your ideal inverter size, you need to check that your batteries are capable of powering it.

-This is a big issue, and one that many vandwellers don’t account for.
-It is harmful and even dangerous to discharge a battery too quickly.
+This is a big issue, and one that many campers don’t account for.
+It is harmful on the battery to discharge it too quickly.
 Batteries can’t let go of all of their energy at once.
 In most cases, it will shorten the lifespan of the battery but sometimes you completely ruin your battery.
 The sizing for this is directly related to the size and type of your batteries, which we explain in more detail in the charging section of our batteries article.

-For right now, you can quickly check that your inverter isn’t over the max size with this rule of thumb:
+For right now, you can be that your inverter isn’t over the max size with this rule of thumb:

 This can open up a can of worms.
 You might quickly notice that most vandwellers use a massively oversized inverter for their setup.
 If you end up calculating that you need 1200W but your batteries should only discharge 400W, you have a sizing mismatch.
 This doesn’t really have anything to do with your inverter, but it means that you have to make adjustments somewhere in your system.
 It can be as simple as making sure you never have your laptop and electric blanket powered at one time, or as involved as re-sizing everything.